davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

 4. UN-Check the Encrypt Connection box
 5. Click Connect
 6. Select the `TailwindInventory` database, click `Next`
-7. Target Server:  This will be the SQL Server Instance we created.
+7. Target Server:  This will be the Azure SQL Server Instance we created.
    1. In the Azure Portal click on the resource group icon and select your resource group.
-   2. Find the SQL Instance you created.
+   2. Find the SQL Server Instance you created.
 It will be resource type of SQL Server
    3. Copy the server name on the right hand side of the overview page
    4. Paste that full name into the target server name of the wizzard
 8. Choose SQL Server Authentication